THE BEST POWER METER FOR YOU

 Unlike SRAM, Shimano currently appears more interested in using their power meter as a profitable OEM upsell opportunity for the high-end bikes it goes on rather than as another standalone product to sell in the aftermarket.
 Shimano’s aftermarket products are typically competitively priced, have a differentiated, patented design, and are widely distributed.
 Their power meter has none of these attributes.

-The cost and complexity of power meter development in a market that has already seen tremendous price compression make me think it very unlikely there will be many successful new models coming from companies that don’t already make technically proven, well-accepted, and profitably priced power meters today.
+The cost and complexity of power meter development in a market that has already seen tremendous price compression make me think it’s very unlikely there will be many successful new models coming from companies that don’t already make technically proven, well-accepted, and profitably priced power meters today.

 SRM, one of the original power meter suppliers and not to be confused with SRAM, is now making the X-Power pedal system based on Shimano’s SPD mountain bike platform.
 Notably, this is a different power meter pedal than the overpriced and hard-to-calibrate SRM Look Exact based on the Look Keo road bike platform.
+But it’s been awfully hard to find in stores and suggests SRM may have some problems making it.

 Performance has equalized: Power meters are often marketed around their accuracy.
 Claims run between +/- 2.0% or +/- 1.0%.
 If you are a road cycling enthusiast producing 300 watts, that 1.0% difference is +/- 3 watts.
 That amount doesn’t matter to anything other than your bragging rights and is easily overwhelmed by a dozen other things that could affect how much power you can put translate to the road from your wheel’s stiffness to chain lube to better sleep.